Article One of the United States Constitution: Clause 7: Judgment in cases of impeachment; Punishment on conviction

-If any officer or the President or the Vice President is convicted on impeachment, that person is immediately removed from office and may be barred from holding any federal office in the future.
+If any officer or the president or the vice president is convicted on impeachment, that person is immediately removed from office and may be barred from holding any appointed federal executive office in the future.
 This is purely a political remedy which "touches neither his person, nor his property; but simply divests him of his political capacity," however the convicted person remains liable to trial and punishment in the courts for civil and criminal charges.
 The President cannot reinstate an impeached officer with his Article II appointment power if such officers have been disqualified to hold any future federal office as part of their conviction.